6 min read

 You are no longer the line cook.
 You are the executive chef at the pass, directing agents who compile, test, and retry at high speed.
 You may not type a single line of code, but you remain accountable for all of it.
 Your value shifts from labor to leadership.

-We are entering a different era of software development.
+Software development has entered a different era.
 You are no longer the line cook standing over the stove.
-You are the executive chef at the pass, the station in a kitchen where every dish is inspected before it leaves, directing a brigade of sous-chefs who handle the mechanical work: chopping, prepping, and plating.
+You are what Steve Yegge calls the executive chef at the pass, the station where every dish is inspected before it leaves the kitchen, directing a brigade of sous-chefs who handle the mechanical work: chopping, prepping, plating.
 In engineering, agents are those sous-chefs.
-They compile, run tests, and retry at high speed and high volume so you can stay focused on direction and standards.
-Your job is to decide what gets built, in what order, and to what standard.
+They compile, run tests, and retry at high speed so you can focus on direction and standards.

-We are shifting how we build software because the tools have changed.
-Our leverage has gone up.
+The tools have changed, and our leverage has gone up with them.
 One engineer can now cover far more surface area and make broader architectural decisions if they know how to direct that leverage.

 In the old model, your hands were in everything.
-You chased every error, ran every build, hunted every missing dependency.
-The work was artisanal: each step was done manually, even when predictable.
+You chased every error, ran every build, and hunted every missing dependency, doing each step manually even when the work was predictable.

 What You're Actually Giving Up

-You give up the tactile satisfaction of building something line by line.
-The flow state of a long coding session.
-The pride of knowing every line came from your hands.
-Those losses are real.
-Anyone who says otherwise hasn't felt the craft.
+You give up the tactile satisfaction of building something line by line, the flow state of a long coding session, and the pride of knowing every line came from your hands.
+Those losses are real, and anyone who says otherwise hasn't felt the craft.

 But you are not giving up the core of engineering.
-You still need to understand how the system works.
-You still own correctness.
-You still read code with judgment.
-You still make architectural calls and guard the integrity of the codebase.
+You still need to understand how the system works, still own correctness, still read code with judgment, and make architectural calls that guard the integrity of the codebase.

 This trade works in your favor, but only if you stay honest about what you're trading.